TYHMÄLÄSSÄ EI OLE ALKEELLISIMPAANKAAN FAKTANTARKASTUKSEEN PYSTYVÄÄ VÄKEÄ

 https://www.brown.edu/Research/Primate/LPN48-1.html#center

 ”… The most disturbing distortion of the center’s history has been the sensational “revelation” in the press and on national television that the center was created for the purpose of crossing humans with apes to breed new races of primate.
 In the late 1990s, the science fiction writer E. Parnov obtained documents related to the foun-ding of the center, which he claimed were previously classified.
 These included a “Project Decree of the Scientific Section of the Soviet of the People’s Commissars (USSR government): Petition by the Institute of Experimental Endocrinology”, which he cited often in highly distorted or fictional reports.
-For example, in an article, “Wo-men for Monkeys” (Parnov,1998), he reported attempts by Professor Il’ia I. Ivanov, Director of the Physiology Division of the Moscow Institute of Experimental Veterina-ry Medicine, “to cross humans with apes,” first in Africa and then at the Sukhum primate center.
+For example, in an article “Wo-men for Monkeys” (Parnov,1998), he reported attempts by Professor Il’ia I. Ivanov, Director of the Physiology Division of the Moscow Institute of Experimental Veterina-ry Medicine, “to cross humans with apes,” first in Africa and then at the Sukhum primate center.
 Parnov writes, “Virtually unlimited resources were allotted.”

 Parnov artificially knits together his “discovery” with a host of unrelated, often distant events from the same era.
 These include shocked reference to gonadal transplants from nonhuman primates by Serge A. Voronoff, who in France conducted extensive but ultimately unsuccessful attempts to restore sexual function to elderly men, a goal reached only recently through pharmacological treatment of erectile dysfunction.